wtracy/bottom-sheet-article/README.md

 ## Bottom-Sheet-Ready Views

-There is a subtle problem with including scrollable content inside a bottom sheet: How does the system distinguish between the user scrolling through the content, and moving the bottom sheet itself?
+There is a subtle problem with including scrollable content inside a bottom sheet: How does the system distinguish between the user scrolling through the content inside the bottom sheet versus the user moving the bottom sheet itself?
 Fortunately, we have a solution: The bottom sheet library comes with a full suite of integrated scrollable components.
-These include a [ScrollView](https://ui.gorhom.dev/components/bottom-sheet/components/bottomsheetscrollview), [FlatList](https://ui.gorhom.dev/components/bottom-sheet/components/bottomsheetflatlist), [SectionList](https://ui.gorhom.dev/components/bottom-sheet/components/bottomsheetsectionlist), and [VirtualizedList](https://ui.gorhom.dev/components/bottom-sheet/components/bottomsheetvirtualizedlist), as well as a [TextInput](https://ui.gorhom.dev/components/bottom-sheet/components/bottomsheettextinput).
+These include a [ScrollView](https://ui.gorhom.dev/components/bottom-sheet/components/bottomsheetscrollview), [FlatList](https://ui.gorhom.dev/components/bottom-sheet/components/bottomsheetflatlist), [SectionList](https://ui.gorhom.dev/components/bottom-sheet/components/bottomsheetsectionlist), and [VirtualizedList](https://ui.gorhom.dev/components/bottom-sheet/components/bottomsheetvirtualizedlist).
+(There's also a [TextInput](https://ui.gorhom.dev/components/bottom-sheet/components/bottomsheettextinput)!)
 All are designed to work as drop-in replacements for the standard React Native components.

 Here's an example project that uses a SectionList: